-Writing to the file
+Writing to a file with FoxPro

 The FWRITE (<filehandle>,<characters>) function writes the characters specified to the file associated with this filehandle.
 It overwrites anything that is in this file already.